martirrrrr/CyKITv2-MacOS/README.md

 `python CyKITv2.py 127.0.0.1 12991 6 outputdata+info+confirm`
 See opt. for details.

+Please, ensure to connect client to CyKITv2.py server (local: same IP and port)

 *Thanks to the authors of cited links.*

 * Feel free to offer comments and suggests via Issues, for further <br>